Kayushan/jstream-updated/README.md

 npm start
 ```

-## 💝 The Love Story
+## 🚀 About Jstream

-This streaming platform was built by Shan as a special gift for his girlfriend Jessy.
-It's designed to provide the perfect movie-watching experience for their cozy nights together.
-Every feature, every design choice, and every optimization was made with love and care.
+Jstream is a premium streaming platform designed to provide the ultimate movie and TV show watching experience.
+Built with modern web technologies, it offers fast, reliable streaming with a beautiful, intuitive interface.

 ---

-Made with ❤️ by Shan for Jessy
+Built with modern web technologies